Halacha Date: 8 Kislev 5777 December 8 2016

-Question: Is it permissible to delete computer files which contain the name of Hashem in them, for instance a Siddur application and the like?
+Question: Is it permissible to delete computer files which contain the name of Hashem in them, for instance, a Siddur application and the like?

 Similarly, regarding recording Hashem’s name onto a cassette tape, although it will be possible to hear it through the use of an electronic device, it still cannot be considered “writing” that will be prohibited to erase.
-We can also derive from here regarding a name of Hashem which is saved in a file onto a disk that it will be completely permitted to erase it since it cannot be seen at all by the human eye at.
+We can also derive from here regarding a name of Hashem which is saved in a file onto a disk that it will be completely permitted to erase it since it cannot be seen at all by the human eye.

 Summary: There is no prohibition involved in erasing the name of Hashem written on a computer for this prohibition only applies to actual writing.